A step-by-step guide to growing cucumbers in container gardens

 Cucumbers are susceptible to quite a few pests, so it helps to know what to watch for.

 - Cucumber beetles – black and yellow, either striped or spotted.
 Planting in pots actually helps prevent these, as they overwinter in garden soil and emerge looking for seedlings to demolish.
 Keep a close eye out for them as your cucumber plants grow.
 Hand pick them off if you see them.
-Here are more ideas about how to deal with cucumber beetles.

 - Aphids – tiny green bugs that hide out under leaves and suck nutrients out of the cucumber plant.
 Try spraying the leaves with a blast of cold water or coating with a mix of water and dish soap.
 Learn more about aphids here.